 Listen while I read our Bible verse.
 (Read from your open Bible.) "[God] loved us, and sent his Son."
-Watch me do some motions to go with the words.
+Help me do some motions to go with the words.
 (Repeat the verse with the motions three times.)

-''' "[God]
+(Note: It is difficult for children to listen, say, and do all at the same time.
+Eventually, they will be able put it all together.
+Repetition is the key.)

-(Point up.)
+"[God] (Point up.)

-loved us,

-(Hug self.)
+loved us, (Hug self.)

 and sent his Son."

-(Cradle arms as if rocking a baby.) '''
+(Cradle arms as if rocking a baby.)